wavemaker/docs/learn/how-tos/custom-widget-template.md

 7. Now, [notify the widget](#notify-the-widget) to use the template from the page script tab.

-## Choosing from Page Creation Dialog
+## Creating Template from Page Creation Dialog

 1. Click the **+** to create a new page.